 - A recent colour photo (in .jpg format);

-- Research Proposal/Work Plan* that should contain: full name and further relevant details; the intended period of exchange clear – start and end dates of the mobility in the format dd/mm/yyyy; research topic/title; and project description (aims, methodology, expected outcomes and detailed timetable indicating the timeframe for each broad stage considering literature surveys, data collection, production, modelling, review, analysis, testing, reporting etc.);
+- Research Proposal/Work Plan that should contain: full name and further relevant details; the intended period of exchange (start and end dates of the mobility in the format dd/mm/yyyy, even if only tentative); research topic/title; and project description (aims, methodology, expected outcomes and detailed timetable indicating the timeframe for each broad stage considering literature surveys, data collection, production, modeling, review, analysis, testing, reporting etc.);

-Once the successful applicant is accepted, the School/Institute itself (not the Central International Office) will send the acceptance letter directly to the address informed by the Study Abroad Advisor/Exchange Coordinator, who will also receive a copy of the letter by email.
+Since USP operates on a strongly decentralized basis, once the application is accepted, the School/Institute itself (not the Central International Office) will send the acceptance letter directly to the address informed by the Study Abroad Advisor/Exchange Coordinator of the sending institution, who will also receive a copy of the letter by email.